know leaf area index (LAI) for crop production

 Overall, this is called a reliable parameter for plant growth.
 That is why most studies in agronomy and horticulture measure the results of fertilizers and irrigation LAI and yield.

-LAI is the best in finding new applications in agriculture.
-It calculates the correct amounts of foliar sprays of pesticides or fungicides needed to protect a crop.
+LAI is the best at finding new applications in agriculture.
+For example, it calculates the correct amounts of foliar sprays of pesticides or fungicides needed to protect a crop.

 With the help of the LAI, growers can easily diagnose the nitrogen status of cereals through satellite imagery, leading to timely applications of fertilizers to boost yield.